ultrazohm/ultrazohm_sw/docs/source/guide/apu_software/a53_accelerator.rst

 After that, the interrupt acknowledge flag is set by the A53 to tell the R5 that it can continue with it's own interrupt routine.
 Always keep in mind, that the R5 processor is waiting for this flag and will not continue until it is set.
 Therefore, the user can easily crash the system if the overall computational load becomes too high.
 It is the user's responsibility to make sure that this never happens.
-This makes the whole feature ``experimantal``.
+This makes the whole feature ``experimental``.

 Return data A53 -> R5
 *********************